HaneenHaashlamoun/data-structures-and-algorithms/python/code_challenges/stack-and-queue/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+OOP  Stacks and Queues
+O(1) for each function

 ## API
 <!-- Description of each method publicly available to your Stack and Queue-->